 Teaching Experience

 I have taught piano since I was 14 years old.
 It wasn’t necessarily what I intended to do at that time, but people who heard me perform would ask me to teach their children and I was too embarrassed to say no!
 I have taught ever since.
-While attending Western Washington University, I was asked to teach the Aural and Keyboard Skills class for music majors, which was a privilege.
+While attending Western Washington University, I was asked to teach the Aural and Keyboard Skills class for music majors, which was a privilege and great experience.
 I taught two classes per week for one year, while I was an undergraduate.

 I enjoy teaching my students so very much.
 It is such a joy to get to know them as individuals and watch their progress as the years go by.
 I gain lifelong friends as they grow.
 It makes me very happy to see them obtain a skill that will give them a lifetime of music to enjoy.